 You can watch your lectures as videos online or listen to them as podcasts while you’re on the go.
 Your lectures will be recorded and downloadable, so you can do them when it suits you.

 Your tutorials will take place at a fixed time each week in an online classroom via two-way video (or one-way if you’d prefer) and chat with your lecturers and other students enrolled in the unit.
 You’re encouraged to attend, but if you can’t, you’ll receive a recorded version to catch up in your own time.
-These are dedicated tutorials for online students, so everything is set up to make it easy for you to interact from a distance.
+These are dedicated tutorials for online students, so everything is designed to make it easy for you to interact from a distance.

 4. How do I sit exams?